Cash Back by Category

 - Health & Beauty 3.0%

 - Sports Mem, Cards & Fan Shop 1.0%

 - Tickets 1.0%

 Cash Back Terms

-Exclusions: Cash Back is not available on the purchase of eBay gift cards.
+Exclusions: Cash Back is only available for select departments.
+Cash Back is not available on the purchase of eBay gift cards.

 Special Terms: Cash Back is only paid on legitimate Winning Bid or "Buy It Now" transactions.
 Cash Back will not be earned on unpaid items with eBay.
 A maximum of $50 Cash Back may be earned on any single purchase.

 Find thousands of items that ship for free.

 Ebates Members have been cashing in since 1999.
 Here's what members have earned so far from eBay: